timoxley/best-practices/README.md

 [Source](http://onstartups.com/tabid/3339/bid/2596/Why-You-Should-Almost-Never-Rewrite-Your-Software.aspx)

-## Rewriting > Patching
-If you are changing more than 25% of a class or method, consider simply rewriting it.
-You will write the code more cleanly.

 ## Forget new features, Just do the same stuff better.

 The problem: it is too easy to lose sight of what users often care about more, which is the performance and usability of the applications and features they already use most often.